jinal--shah/packer_monlog_aws/README.md

 * Packer runs a few scripts under the yawn-inducingly-named scripts dir to provide the basic ami env.

+## NON-STANDARD MAKE ENV VARS

+Below are vars that can / should be passed to _make_ in this packer layer only.

+* ALERTLOGIC_HOST: used to install alertlogic

+* ALERTLOGIC_KEY: used to install alertlogic

 ## CHANGES WORKFLOW

 * make a git branch from master.